Hermes

 sudo userdel -r <agent-name>

-Then re-run clm agent remove <name> --force.
+Then re-run clawctl agent delete <name> --force.

 Deferred items / follow-ups